puneetsingh166/Tm-load-testing/README.md

-# tm-load-test Custom client for cosmos chain.
+# tm-load-test custom client for cosmos chain.
 In order to use the tools, you will need:

 * Go 1.13+
 *
 * ## Building
-To build the `tm-load-test Custom client` binary go in the `customclient/my-cosmos-tester` directory:
+To build the `tm-load-test custom client` binary go in the `customclient/my-cosmos-tester` directory:
 Run this command ``` go build ```

 ## Usage
-`tm-load-test Custom client` can be executed in one of two modes: **standalone**, or **master/slave**.
+`tm-load-test custom client` can be executed in one of two modes: **standalone**, or **master/slave**.

 ### Standalone Mode
-In standalone mode, `tm-load-test Custom client` operates in a similar way to `tm-bench`:
+In standalone mode, `tm-load-test custom client` operates in a similar way to `tm-bench`:

 ```bash
 my-cosmos-tester -c 1 -T 10 -r 1000 -s 250 \